 Paragraph III.B(2)a of the IGA states that beginning with the 2016 calendar year and extending through the term of the IGA, the Engineering Representatives of the Parties shall meet on or before March 31 of each year in order to prepare, review, discuss and update, as necessary, a five-year CIP for the City and a three-year CIP for Utilities, which shall include a list of Capital Projects, the construction of which will commence in the upcoming years.
 Staff members from the City, Utilities, and WWE met on March 27, 2019 and again on October 18, 2019 to review, discuss and update the five-year CIP for the City and the three-year CIP for Utilities' Sanitary Sewer Creek Crossing (SSCC) Program.
-Copies of the updated five-year and three-year CIP project lists are included in Attachment A.
+A copy of the updated IGA project list is included in Attachment A.